awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/cost.md

 You are responsible for the cost of AWS services used when running this solution.
 The actual cost depends on the tasks run and their complexity.
-As of May 2022, the cost factors mainly consist of five types:
+As of June 2022, the cost factors mainly consist of five types:

  * Notebook
  * Computing